-If you cannot maintain your current workforce because your operations have been severely affected by coronavirus (COVID-19), you can furlough employees and apply for a grant that covers 80% of their usual monthly wage costs, up to £2,500 a month, plus the associated Employer National Insurance contributions and pension contributions (up to the level of the minimum automatic enrolment employer pension contribution) on that subsidised furlough pay.
+If you cannot maintain your current workforce because your operations have been severely affected by coronavirus (COVID-19), you can furlough employees and apply for a grant that covers up to 80% of their usual monthly wage costs, up to £2,500 a month.
 The Government are calling this the Coronavirus Job Retention Scheme (CJRS).

 GOV.UK guidance states that the employer (or their authorised agent) will need to: